Scalars from Gauge Fields: In search of ``intrinsic'' scalars

 In what follows, section 2 initiates, and section 3 completes, the identification of ``intrinsic'' scalar fields with desirable properties as functionals of the gauge-vector fields.
 This is done for the simplest case of a pure U(2) gauge theory, without either charged-vs.-neutrals mixing or coupling to fermions.
 Without the introduction of hypercharge, this theory is partly trivial, since in the absence of both fermions and external scalars, and without neutral-sector mixing, the abelian field decouples.
 It will however provide a simple workspace in which to try things out.

 Section 4 leads, in several steps, to the identification of these scalars with projections of the gauge vectors onto an orthonormal basis defined by the vector fields themselves.
-Section 5 discusses the rewriting of the gauge action in terms of ``intrinsic'' scalars, for the case where the latter are not yet endowed with a hypercharge.
+Section 5 discusses the rewriting of the gauge action in terms of ``intrinsic'' scalars, for the case where the latter are not yet endowed with hypercharge.
 Still for the same case, section 6 describes the modification of the usual concept of a covariant derivative that becomes necessary in building gauge or BRS-invariant terms for the action.
 Section 7 suggests a way of conferring a hypercharge onto the scalars, despite the fact that their parent gauge fields carry none, and of adapting the covariant-derivative concept to this situation.
 On this basis, section 8 then discusses a ``mixed'' formulation of the action, where {\em both} types of fields, and their relationship as enforced through suitable delta functionals, make their appearance.
+Section 9 analyzes the modified, gauge-covariant derivative in more depth and dicusses its transformation to an isospin representation making electric charge diagonal, such that electrically neutral scalars, capable of formation of vacuum expectation values, can be identified.
+Along the way, Higgs-type charge and hypercharge assignments emerge naturally.

-In this framework, section 9 finally takes up the issue of mass formation for the heavy vector bosons, after the necessary ``mixing'' transformation to charged vs. neutral vectors, and of masses for the scalars.
-Here a new situation emerges, where two, rather than one, of the electrically neutral scalar fields must be allowed to develop vacuum expectation values ( VEVs ).
-The ratio of those represents a new and unknown parameter, which diminishes the predictivity of the derivation.
-For the same reason, diagonalizing the mass matrix calls for a more elaborate version than usual of the field mixing.
+In this framework, section 10 finally takes up the issue of mass formation, both for the heavy vector bosons and for the scalars themselves.
+It will be seen that a qualitatively correct, and even semi-quantitative, pattern of vector masses and mixings results without further assumptions.
+In addition there are a set of nine massive Higgs-type scalars, both charged and neutral, at a fixed mass ratio to their vector counterparts.
+In closing, section 11 offers an enumeration of questions not yet taken up or unresolved.

 That one and the same action functional, when written in different variables, should describe different excitations of the same underlying field system is not, of course, a new phenomenon.
-A well-known example is Coleman's rewriting \cite{Cole} of the massive Thirring model in terms of sine-Gordon solitons, where the solitonic excitation appears as a kind of coherent state built from the ''particle'' excitations.
-The analogy is not as farfetched as it would seem : we shall see in sect.
-3 that the ``intrinsic'' scalars contain factors that can indeed be read as coherent superpositions of gauge-vector excitations.
+A well-known example is Coleman's rewriting\cite{Cole} of the massive Thirring model in terms of sine-Gordon solitons, where the solitonic excitation appears as a kind of coherent state built from the ''particle'' excitations.
+The analogy is not as farfetched as it would seem: we shall see in sect.~3 that the ``intrinsic'' scalars contain factors that can indeed be read as coherent superpositions of gauge-vector excitations.